1st1/async_pep/pep-async.rst

 This approach has the following downsides:

-* it is not possible to create an object that works in both ``with`` and ``async with`` statements;
+* it would not be possible to create an object that works in both ``with`` and ``async with`` statements;

-* it looks confusing and would require some implicit magic behind the scenes in the interpreter;
+* it would look confusing and would require some implicit magic behind the scenes in the interpreter;

 * one of the main points of this proposal is to make coroutines as simple and foolproof as possible.